SS Empire Emerald: Post-war

 Empire Emerald was a member of Convoy JW67, which departed on 12 May and arrived at the Kola Inlet on 20 May.
 Her destination was Molotovsk, where she arrived on 22 May.
-She later sailed to Archangelsk, from where she departed on 2 June for the Clyde, arriving on 10 June.
+She later sailed to Arkhangelsk, from where she departed on 2 June for the Clyde, arriving on 10 June.
 She departed on 20 June for Montreal, Quebec, Canada, from where she sailed on 5 July for Falmouth, arriving on 17 July and sailing that day for Liverpool, where she arrived two days later.
 She departed on 26 July for Ostend, Belgium, arriving on 30 July and sailing the next day for Rotterdam, Netherlands, where she arrived the next day.
 Empire Emerald sailed that day for Falmouth, arriving on 2 September and sailing two days later for Baltimore, Maryland, United States, where she arrived on 18 September.
 She sailed three days later for Naples, arriving on 7 October.
 She sailed on 15 October for Aruba, Netherlands Antilles, from where she departed on 6 November for Sheerness, Kent, United Kingdom.
 She arrived on 24 November and sailed two days later for Shell Haven, Essex, arriving on 27 November.

 In 1946, Empire Emerald was sold to Lobitos Oilfields Ltd and renamed El Gallo.
 She remained under the management of Bowring's.
-On 20 April 1947, El Gallo suffered an engine breakdown off the coast of Co.
-Wicklow, Ireland.
+On 20 April 1947, El Gallo suffered an engine breakdown off the coast of County Wicklow, Ireland.
 Two tugs were sent from Dublin to prevent her running aground on the Codling Bank.
 She was carrying 12000 LT of kerosene from Curaçao, Netherlands Antilles to Dublin.
 In 1949, she made a voyage to Panama City, Panama and Santiago, Chile.
 In 1954, El Gallo underwent a survey, which resulted in repairs costing £85,000 being carried out as a result of metal fatigue being discovered in some structural areas of the ship.
 In 1958, Lobitos Oilfields Ltd reported that they intended to sell El Gallo.
 She arrived at Briton Ferry, Glamorgan on 5 February 1959 for scrapping.